 The NRA‘s mantra is the same but also advocates running away before telling an adult.
 However I believe that this may cause a child to fear a firearm, rather than respecting it, and not all situations warrant a child running away.
 But onto what the law of Illinois says in regards to a child having a gun…

 If we look at the compiled statute for the Illinois Firearm Owners Identification Act (FOID Act) we can see when it is or is not legal for a child to have a gun.

-The FOID Act states who can and can not posses a firearm in Illinois.
+The Illinois Criminals Code as well as the FOID Act state who can and can not posses a firearm in Illinois.
 Section 2 of the FOID Act discusses exemptions to person who are required to have an Illinois Firearm Owners ID card.

 The provisions of this Section regarding the possession of firearms, firearm ammunition, stun guns, and tasers do not apply to: